University of Denver Data & Information Overview

 How Well Is University of Denver Ranked?

-According to College Factual's 2021 analysis, U of Denver is ranked #176 out of 1,715 schools in the nation that were analyzed for overall quality.
-This puts it in the top 15% of all schools in the nation.
+According to College Factual's 2022 analysis, DU is ranked #488 out of 2,576 schools in the nation that were analyzed for overall quality.

 Average Test Scores

-About 33% of students accepted to U of Denver submitted their SAT scores.
+About 33% of students accepted to DU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 590 and 680.
 Math scores were between 570 and 670.

 University of Denver Faculty